 There’s another solution.
 One that’s pain free, hassle free, and free of any out-of-pocket costs to you.
 If you’re in the Tampa Bay area—Pinellas, Paso, and Hillsborough Counties—KM Home Buyers will buy your house for cash.

 Mark and his wife Kelly, the team at family-owned KM Home Buyers, understand what you and others in a foreclosure situation are going through.
 They’ve worked with many of their Tampa Bay neighbors to help alleviate the additional cost and time investment of selling a foreclosure home.
 They’ll assess your home and give you the highest cash offer possible.
 They’ll even buy your home no matter the condition, neighborhood, or other hazard.
-In fact, they specialize in ugly houses.
+In fact, they specialize in distressed houses.

 If you’re in default of your mortgage or the foreclosure process has already begun, don’t delay.
 Selling your home for cash is quick and easy: